ansible/ansible/test/integration/README.md

 If you have a Linux system with Docker installed, running integration tests using the same Docker containers used by the Ansible continuous integration (CI) system is recommended.

 > Using Docker Engine to run Docker on a non-Linux host is not recommended.
-Some tests, such as those that manage
-> services or use local SSH connections are known to fail in such an environment.
-For best results, install Docker on a
-> full Linux distribution such as Ubuntu, running on real hardware or in a virtual machine.
+> Some tests may fail, depending on the image used for testing.
+> Using the `--docker-privileged` option may resolve the issue.

 ## Running Integration Tests

-To run all integration test targets with the default settings in a Centos 7 container, run `make integration` from the repository root.
+To run all CI integration test targets for POSIX platforms in a Ubuntu 16.04 container:

+    test/runner/ansible-test integration -v posix/ci/ --docker

 You can also run specific tests or select a different Linux distribution.
-For example, to run the test `test_ping` from the non_destructive target on a Ubuntu 14.04 container:
+For example, to run tests for the `ping` module on a Ubuntu 14.04 container:

-- go to the repository root
-- and execute `make integration IMAGE=ansible/ansible:ubuntu1404 TARGET=non_destructive TEST_FLAGS='--tags test_ping'`
+    test/runner/ansible-test integration -v ping --docker ubuntu1404

 ## Container Images

-Use the prefix `ansible/ansible:` with the image names below.

-> Running `make integration` will automatically download the container image you have specified, if it is not already
-> available.
-However, you will be responsible for keeping the container images up-to-date using `docker pull`.

 ### Python 2